RedisLabs/redislabs-docs/content/ri/using-redisinsight/memory-analysis.md

 ## Running memory analysis on an instance

-Navigte to Memory Analysis > Overview, and then click the "Analyze Now" button.
+Navigate to Memory Analysis > Overview, and then click the "Analyze Now" button.
 You should see a dialog box with two options - Offline Analysis and Online Analysis.

 Choose the offline analysis approach if you have a RDB Backup file that you want to analyze.
 We can proceed with online analysis.